Willard R. Espy: Early life

 He and his siblings were raised in the coastal village of Oysterville, Washington, which had been founded in 1854 by his grandfather, R. H. Espy, a settler who arrived in Oregon Territory via The Oregon Trail.
+Espy later said, "there wasn’t much of anything to do but milk cows and read," and that he had "plodded through the Bible twice by the time I was eleven and "gobbled enough books to graduate from high school at fourteen."
 Espy graduated from the University of Redlands in 1930 with a B.A. after which he spent a year abroad, enrolling at the Sorbonne in Paris, planning to study philosophy.
-He returned to the United States in 1932, working as a newspaper editor in California.

-In the 1930s, Espy became involved in anti-war and anti-fascist activism.
-He worked for the pacifist journal The World Tomorrow until in 1937 he became the representative of the American League Against War and Fascism in Washington DC, and the Washington correspondent for the US Marxist magazine the New Masses.